 - Raised panel

 Recessed or raised panel doors can have many different types of edge profiles.
-Slab doors usually have straight edges.
+Slab doors usually are flat with straight edges.

 What door styles do you offer?